-The tree split is a sign that your hair is damaged beyond repair and that you need to get your hair trimmed fast.
-Tree splits are indicative of some of the most extensive hair damage and the number of splits directly relates to how much damage the cortical cells have sustained.
-When you see a strand of hair with a tree split that looks like a tree with branches it means your hair is in some seriously bad shape.
-Tree splits can get even more intense though.
-Extremely dry and damaged hair can even split into six or seven parts, with splits stemming off the splits!
+The tree split is a sign that your hair is damaged, and the only recourse is a trip to the salon for a trim.
+Tree splits are indicative of some of the most extensive hair damage, and the number of splits directly relates to how much damage the cortical cells have sustained.
+When you see a strand of hair frayed into three branch-like splits, it signifies that your hair needs a trim and deep condition.
+Extremely dry and damaged hair can split into six or seven parts, with splits stemming from the breaks!

-Tree splits are very rarely just an isolated occurrence.
+Tree splits are rarely just an isolated occurrence.
 If you find a tree split, chances are that you’re also going to be seeing many double and partial splits.
 If that’s the case, it’s time to book your next trim.
-Consider cutting at least a few inches every six to eight weeks in order to keep your hair in tip-top shape and to prevent the dreaded tree split.
+Consider cutting at least a few inches every six to eight weeks to keep your hair in tip-top shape and prevent the dreaded tree split.

 The more directions and splits a single strand of hair has, the more unruly and frizzy it will look.
-Though these can’t really be fixed without cutting, its possible to de-frizz frizzy hair caused by split ends with hair masks, deep conditioners, and leave in conditioners.
+Though these can’t be fixed without cutting, it’s possible to de-frizz frizzy hair caused by split ends with hair masks, deep conditioners and leave-in conditioners.

-At the end of the day though, the best way of resolving split ends of any kind is to keep up with routine trims.
-It may be tempting to skip trims, especially if you’re trying to grow out your hair, but it’s been proven that regularly trimming your hair will actually help it grow stronger and faster.
-Even though you are trimming off a few inches each time, keeping your hair free of split ends will prevent breakage, so while your hair isn’t growing any faster, it is growing healthier and less prone to breaking off at the ends.
+At the end of the day, the best way of resolving split ends is to keep up with routine trims.
+If you’re trying to grow out your hair, you can still get trims every six weeks.
+Ask your stylist to trim off the minimum.
+Keeping your hair free of split ends will prevent breakage, so while your hair isn’t growing any faster, it is growing healthier and less prone to breaking off at the ends.

 If you’re passionate about hair care and think you have what it takes to be a top-notch stylist, request more information about Ogle School’s cosmetology program today!